August 2018: The Scandinavian Scandal

 The Scandinavian Scandal

-Not many years ago, on a missions base in a Nordic nation (which shall remain nameless, except to say that its name begins with the letter ‘N’ and they always win the most medals at the Winter Olympics) . . . my hidden hypocrisy came home to roost.
+Not many months ago, on a missions base in a Nordic nation (which shall remain nameless, except to say that its name begins with the letter ‘N’ and always wins the most medals at the Winter Olympics), my hidden hypocrisy came home to roost.
 I had a crisis in bed.

 Donna and I had just arrived to direct a Renewal Camp, and were guests in a comfy little flat; I was already in bed, jet-laggedly trying to read a magazine, and barely able to stay awake.
 Donna was in the tiny bathroom, preparing to retire for the night.